phenomnomnominal/betterer/README.md

 ### TypeScript

-If you want to enable a new [TypeScript](https://www.typescriptlang.org/) compiler option to your codebase, you can use the `typescriptBetterer`:
+If you want to enable a new [TypeScript](https://www.typescriptlang.org/) compiler option to your codebase, you can use `@betterer/typescript`:

 ```typescript
 import { typescriptBetterer } from '@betterer/typescript';